-We offer limited accommodation that provides multiple occupancy.
+We can offer limited accommodation that provides multiple occupancy.
 These open plan and spacious rooms are in a newly built accommodation block and fitted to an exceptional standard with tea and coffee making facilities and offered at the reduced rate below.
-All other rooms are single occupancy.
+Please note that all other rooms are single occupancy.

 We are therefore offering limited sharing accommodation at a reduced rate and the following discounts would apply.